marguskaidja/php-accessors/README.md

 (new A())->unsetProp1();
 ```

-Why `Delete` in attribute name instead of `Unset`?
-Because `Unset` is reserved word and can't be used as attribute nor class name.
+Notes: `Delete` is used as attribute name instead `Unset` because `Unset` is reserved word.

-### Existing getter/setter methods
+### Manually created accessor methods as handlers

-The library can also work with existing setter/getter methods:
+If an existing accessor method is encountered, then it's interpreted as the final handler for specific accessor.

 ```php
 use margusk\Accessors\Attr\{